 PSLF takes about 10 years to complete.
 Give yourself time in case your loan servicer miscounts a few payments.

-For more on PSLF, see this post by The White Coat Investor.
+For more on PSLF, see this post.

 Who is eligible?